-The peroneus longus tendon runs around the back of the lateral malleolus and under the foot to attach at the outside of the first metatarsal and cuniform bones.
+The peroneus longus tendon runs around the back of the lateral malleolus and under the foot.
+It attaches to the outside of the first metatarsal and cuneiform bones.

-The peroneus brevis passes around the back of the lateral malleolus and attaches to the outside of the foot on the base of the 5th metatarsal on the outside of the foot.
-The muscles act to plantar flex the foot (point foot downwards) and evert the foot or turn it inwards.
+The peroneus brevis also passes around the back of the lateral malleolus.
+It attaches to the outside of the foot at the base of the 5th metatarsal.
+The muscles plantarflex (point downwards) and evert (turn outwards) the foot.

 Peroneal Tendonitis Treatment

-Taping for peroneal tendonitis can provide a great deal of support and protection to the ankle can be done in the same way as an ankle sprain taping technique.
+Tape your ankle.
+This provides a great deal of support and protection to the ankle.
+It can be done in the same way as an ankle sprain taping technique.

 Peroneal Tendonitis exercises

-Stretching the calf muscles and peroneal muscles is important.
+Stretching your calf muscles and peroneal muscles is important.
 Tight peroneal muscles will increase the friction between the peroneal tendon and the bone.
-Gently stretching the muscles over time will reduce the tension in the tendon.
-This is especially important as what some athletes may find is simply resting alone will result in the pain and inflammation going away but if tight peroneal muscles is the original cause of injury then as soon as training begins again then the injury may return.
+Gently stretching the muscles over time will reduce the tension in your muscle.

 A specific stretch to target the Peroneal muscles is done by stretching your foot into an ‘inverted position’.
 This is more easily done in a sitting position.